 The Excellence of Wisdom

-10 1 Dead flies cause the oil of the perfumer to send forth an evil odor; [so] doth a little folly outweigh wisdom and honor.
+10 1 Dead flies cause the ointment of the apothecary to send forth a stinking savour: so doth a little folly him that is in reputation for wisdom and honour.
 2 A wise man's heart is at his right hand; but a fool's heart at his left.
-3 Yea also, when the fool walketh by the way, his understanding faileth him, and he saith to every one [that] he is a fool.
+3 Yea also, when he that is a fool walketh by the way, his wisdom faileth him, and he saith to every one that he is a fool.

-4 If the spirit of the ruler rise up against thee, leave not thy place; for gentleness allayeth great offences.
-5 There is an evil which I have seen under the sun, as it were an error which proceedeth from the ruler: 6 folly is set in great dignity, and the rich sit in a low place.
-7 I have seen servants upon horses, and princes walking like servants upon the earth.
-8 He that diggeth a pit shall fall into it; and whoso breaketh through a wall, a serpent shall bite him.
-9 Whoso heweth out stones shall be hurt therewith; [and] he that cleaveth wood is endangered thereby.
-10 If the iron be blunt, and one do not whet the edge, then must he put to more strength: but wisdom is profitable to direct.
-11 If the serpent bite before it is charmed, then is there no advantage in the charmer.
+4 If the spirit of the ruler rise up against thee, leave not thy place; for yielding pacifieth great offences.
+5 There is an evil which I have seen under the sun, as an error which proceedeth from the ruler: 6 Folly is set in great dignity, and the rich sit in low place.
+7 I have seen servants upon horses, and princes walking as servants upon the earth.
+8 He that diggeth a pit shall fall into it; and whoso breaketh an hedge, a serpent shall bite him.
+9 Whoso removeth stones shall be hurt therewith; and he that cleaveth wood shall be endangered thereby.
+10 If the iron be blunt, and he do not whet the edge, then must he put to more strength: but wisdom is profitable to direct.
+11 Surely the serpent will bite without enchantment; and a babbler is no better.

 12 The words of a wise man's mouth are gracious; but the lips of a fool will swallow up himself.
-13 The beginning of the words of his mouth is foolishness; and the end of his talk is mischievous madness.
-14 A fool also multiplieth words: [yet] man knoweth not what shall be; and that which shall be after him, who can tell him?
-15 The labor of fools wearieth every one of them; for he knoweth not how to go to the city.
+13 The beginning of the words of his mouth is foolishness: and the end of his talk is mischievous madness.
+14 A fool also is full of words: a man cannot tell what shall be; and what shall be after him, who can tell him?
+15 The labour of the foolish wearieth every one of them, because he knoweth not how to go to the city.

 16 Woe to thee, O land, when thy king is a child, and thy princes eat in the morning!
-17 Happy art thou, O land, when thy king is the son of nobles, and thy princes eat in due season, for strength, and not for drunkenness!
-18 By slothfulness the roof sinketh in; and through idleness of the hands the house leaketh.
-19 A feast is made for laughter, and wine maketh glad the life; and money answereth all things.
-20 Revile not the king, no, not in thy thought; and revile not the rich in thy bedchamber: for a bird of the heavens shall carry the voice, and that which hath wings shall tell the matter.
+17 Blessed art thou, O land, when thy king is the son of nobles, and thy princes eat in due season, for strength, and not for drunkenness!
+18 By much slothfulness the building decayeth; and through idleness of the hands the house droppeth through.
+19 A feast is made for laughter, and wine maketh merry: but money answereth all things.
+20 Curse not the king, no not in thy thought; and curse not the rich in thy bedchamber: for a bird of the air shall carry the voice, and that which hath wings shall tell the matter.

-11 1 Cast thy bread upon the waters; for thou shalt find it after many days.
-2 Give a portion to seven, yea, even unto eight; for thou knowest not what evil shall be upon the earth.
-3 If the clouds be full of rain, they empty themselves upon the earth; and if a tree fall toward the south, or toward the north, in the place where the tree falleth, there shall it be.
+11 1 Cast thy bread upon the waters: for thou shalt find it after many days.
+2 Give a portion to seven, and also to eight; for thou knowest not what evil shall be upon the earth.
+3 If the clouds be full of rain, they empty themselves upon the earth: and if the tree fall toward the south, or toward the north, in the place where the tree falleth, there it shall be.
 4 He that observeth the wind shall not sow; and he that regardeth the clouds shall not reap.
-5 As thou knowest not what is the way of the wind, [nor] how the bones [do grow] in the womb of her that is with child; even so thou knowest not the work of God who doeth all.
-6 In the morning sow thy seed, and in the evening withhold not thy hand; for thou knowest not which shall prosper, whether this or that, or whether they both shall be alike good.
+5 As thou knowest not what is the way of the spirit, nor how the bones do grow in the womb of her that is with child: even so thou knowest not the works of God who maketh all.
+6 In the morning sow thy seed, and in the evening withhold not thine hand: for thou knowest not whether shall prosper, either this or that, or whether they both shall be alike good.

-7 Truly the light is sweet, and a pleasant thing it is for the eyes to behold the sun.
-8 Yea, if a man live many years, let him rejoice in them all; but let him remember the days of darkness, for they shall be many.
+7 Truly the light is sweet, and a pleasant thing it is for the eyes to behold the sun: 8 But if a man live many years, and rejoice in them all; yet let him remember the days of darkness; for they shall be many.
 All that cometh is vanity.

 Advice to the Young

-9 Rejoice, O young man, in thy youth, and let thy heart cheer thee in the days of thy youth, and walk in the ways of thy heart, and in the sight of thine eyes; but know thou, that for all these things God will bring thee into judgment.
-10 Therefore remove sorrow from thy heart, and put away evil from thy flesh; for youth and the dawn of life are vanity.
+9 Rejoice, O young man, in thy youth; and let thy heart cheer thee in the days of thy youth, and walk in the ways of thine heart, and in the sight of thine eyes: but know thou, that for all these things God will bring thee into judgment.
+10 Therefore remove sorrow from thy heart, and put away evil from thy flesh: for childhood and youth are vanity.

-12 1 Remember also thy Creator in the days of thy youth, before the evil days come, and the years draw nigh, when thou shalt say, I have no pleasure in them; 2 before the sun, and the light, and the moon, and the stars, are darkened, and the clouds return after the rain; 3 in the day when the keepers of the house shall tremble, and the strong men shall bow themselves, and the grinders cease because they are few, and those that look out of the windows shall be darkened, 4 and the doors shall be shut in the street; when the sound of the grinding is low, and one shall rise up at the voice of a bird, and all the daughters of music shall be brought low; 5 yea, they shall be afraid of [that which is] high, and terrors [shall be] in the way; and the almond-tree shall blossom, and the grasshopper shall be a burden, and desire shall fail; because man goeth to his everlasting home, and the mourners go about the streets: 6 before the silver cord is loosed, or the golden bowl is broken, or the pitcher is broken at the fountain, or the wheel broken at the cistern, 7 and the dust returneth to the earth as it was, and the spirit returneth unto God who gave it.
+12 1 Remember now thy Creator in the days of thy youth, while the evil days come not, nor the years draw nigh, when thou shalt say, I have no pleasure in them; 2 While the sun, or the light, or the moon, or the stars, be not darkened, nor the clouds return after the rain: 3 In the day when the keepers of the house shall tremble, and the strong men shall bow themselves, and the grinders cease because they are few, and those that look out of the windows be darkened, 4 And the doors shall be shut in the streets, when the sound of the grinding is low, and he shall rise up at the voice of the bird, and all the daughters of musick shall be brought low; 5 Also when they shall be afraid of that which is high, and fears shall be in the way, and the almond tree shall flourish, and the grasshopper shall be a burden, and desire shall fail: because man goeth to his long home, and the mourners go about the streets: 6 Or ever the silver cord be loosed, or the golden bowl be broken, or the pitcher be broken at the fountain, or the wheel broken at the cistern.
+7 Then shall the dust return to the earth as it was: and the spirit shall return unto God who gave it.

 The Whole Duty of Man

-9 And further, because the Preacher was wise, he still taught the people knowledge; yea, he pondered, and sought out, [and] set in order many proverbs.
-10 The Preacher sought to find out acceptable words, and that which was written uprightly, [even] words of truth.
-11 The words of the wise are as goads; and as nails well fastened are [the words of] the masters of assemblies, [which] are given from one shepherd.
-12 And furthermore, my son, be admonished: of making many books there is no end; and much study is a weariness of the flesh.
+9 And moreover, because the preacher was wise, he still taught the people knowledge; yea, he gave good heed, and sought out, and set in order many proverbs.
+10 The preacher sought to find out acceptable words: and that which was written was upright, even words of truth.
+11 The words of the wise are as goads, and as nails fastened by the masters of assemblies, which are given from one shepherd.
+12 And further, by these, my son, be admonished: of making many books there is no end; and much study is a weariness of the flesh.

-13 [This is] the end of the matter; all hath been heard: fear God, and keep his commandments; for this is the whole [duty] of man.
-14 For God will bring every work into judgment, with every hidden thing, whether it be good, or whether it be evil.
+13 Let us hear the conclusion of the whole matter: Fear God, and keep his commandments: for this is the whole duty of man.
+14 For God shall bring every work into judgment, with every secret thing, whether it be good, or whether it be evil.

-1 1 Paul, an apostle (not from men, neither through man, but through Jesus Christ, and God the Father, who raised him from the dead), 2 and all the brethren that are with me, unto the churches of Galatia: 3 Grace to you and peace from God the Father, and our Lord Jesus Christ, 4 who gave himself for our sins, that he might deliver us out of this present evil world, according to the will of our God and Father: 5 to whom [be] the glory for ever and ever.
+1 1 Paul, an apostle, (not of men, neither by man, but by Jesus Christ, and God the Father, who raised him from the dead;) 2 And all the brethren which are with me, unto the churches of Galatia: 3 Grace be to you and peace from God the Father, and from our Lord Jesus Christ, 4 Who gave himself for our sins, that he might deliver us from this present evil world, according to the will of God and our Father: 5 To whom be glory for ever and ever.
 Amen.

 There Is No Other Gospel

-6 I marvel that ye are so quickly removing from him that called you in the grace of Christ unto a different gospel; 7 which is not another [gospel] only there are some that trouble you, and would pervert the gospel of Christ.
-8 But though we, or an angel from heaven, should preach unto you any gospel other than that which we preached unto you, let him be anathema.
-9 As we have said before, so say I now again, if any man preacheth unto you any gospel other than that which ye received, let him be anathema.
+6 I marvel that ye are so soon removed from him that called you into the grace of Christ unto another gospel: 7 Which is not another; but there be some that trouble you, and would pervert the gospel of Christ.
+8 But though we, or an angel from heaven, preach any other gospel unto you than that which we have preached unto you, let him be accursed.
+9 As we said before, so say I now again, If any man preach any other gospel unto you than that ye have received, let him be accursed.

 Paul's Ministry of the True Gospel

-11 For I make known to you, brethren, as touching the gospel which was preached by me, that it is not after man.
-12 For neither did I receive it from man, nor was I taught it, but [it came to me] through revelation of Jesus Christ.
-13 For ye have heard of my manner of life in time past in the Jews' religion, how that beyond measure I persecuted the church of God, and made havoc of it: 14 and I advanced in the Jews' religion beyond many of mine own age among my countrymen, being more exceedingly zealous for the traditions of my fathers.
-15 But when it was the good pleasure of God, who separated me, [even] from my mother's womb, and called me through his grace, 16 to reveal his Son in me, that I might preach him among the Gentiles; straightway I conferred not with flesh and blood: 17 neither went I up to Jerusalem to them that were apostles before me: but I went away into Arabia; and again I returned unto Damascus.
-18 Then after three years I went up to Jerusalem to visit Cephas, and tarried with him fifteen days.
+11 But I certify you, brethren, that the gospel which was preached of me is not after man.
+12 For I neither received it of man, neither was I taught it, but by the revelation of Jesus Christ.
+13 For ye have heard of my conversation in time past in the Jews' religion, how that beyond measure I persecuted the church of God, and wasted it: 14 And profited in the Jews' religion above many my equals in mine own nation, being more exceedingly zealous of the traditions of my fathers.
+15 But when it pleased God, who separated me from my mother's womb, and called me by his grace, 16 To reveal his Son in me, that I might preach him among the heathen; immediately I conferred not with flesh and blood: 17 Neither went I up to Jerusalem to them which were apostles before me; but I went into Arabia, and returned again unto Damascus.
+18 Then after three years I went up to Jerusalem to see Peter, and abode with him fifteen days.
 19 But other of the apostles saw I none, save James the Lord's brother.
-20 Now touching the things which I write unto you, behold, before God, I lie not.
-21 Then I came unto the regions of Syria and Cilicia.
-22 And I was still unknown by face unto the churches of Judaea which were in Christ: 23 but they only heard say, He that once persecuted us now preacheth the faith of which he once made havoc; 24 and they glorified God in me.
+20 Now the things which I write unto you, behold, before God, I lie not.
+21 Afterwards I came into the regions of Syria and Cilicia; 22 And was unknown by face unto the churches of Judaea which were in Christ: 23 But they had heard only, That he which persecuted us in times past now preacheth the faith which once he destroyed.
+24 And they glorified God in me.